uit-hdl/chatbot-for-mental-health/prompts/mental-health/message_summarizer.md

-Rephrase the following message so that it does not exceeds {max_tokens} tokens.
+Rephrase the following message so that it does not exceed {max_tokens} tokens.
 Change the message as little as possible.
 You can ignore text enclosed by ¤: and :¤.